anowell/are-we-learning-yet/_topics/scientific-computing.md

 color: yellow
 ---

-Several crates have populated scientific computing space especially regarding matrix operations and linear algebra.
+Several crates have populated the scientific computing space especially regarding matrix operations and linear algebra.
 But it's still too early to know which crates will emerge as central to a robust scientific computing ecosystem.